 For more information visit:

-Oral Health America, National Tobacco Spit Education Program.
+2. Oral Health America, National Tobacco Spit Education Program.
 What You Need to Know – Spit Tobacco Facts.
-Retrieved from the worldwide web on May 19, 2015.